awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 ### Linux<a name="CloudWatch-Agent-Linux-section"></a>

-On servers running Linux, the metrics\_collected section of the configuration file can also contain the following fields:
+On servers running Linux, the metrics\_collected section of the configuration file can also contain the following fields\.

+ Many of these fields can include a `measurement` sections that lists the metrics you want to collect for that resource\.
+These `measurement` sections can either specify the complete metric name such as `swap_used`, or just the part of the metric name that will be appended to the type of resource\.
+For example, specifying `reads` in the `measurement` section of the `diskio` section causes the `diskio_reads` metric to be collected\.
 + `collectd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `collectd` protocol\.
 You use `collectd` software to send the metrics to the CloudWatch agent\.
 For more information, see [Retrieve Custom Metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
 + `cpu` – Optional\.
 Specifies that CPU metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as three fields:
   + `resources` – Optional\.
 Specifies that per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.
 If you include this field and value, per\-cpu metrics are collected\.